foxostro/arbarlith2/README.txt

 and headers for DevIL (and DevILU and DevILUT), glew, SDL, and boost.
 The CodeBlocks project assumes these files can be found in the compiler and linker search paths, so make sure to update them accordingly.

-DevIL needed to be rebuilt from source to work properly with MinGW.
-So for your convenience, I will eventually post a tarball of the libraries I was linking against.